percona/pmm-doc/docs/how-to/configure.md

 As well as via the *PMM Settings* page, you can also disable telemetry with the `-e DISABLE_TELEMETRY=1` option in your docker run statement for the PMM Server.

+For details on the various parameters for telemetry, see the [config file](https://github.com/percona/pmm/blob/main/managed/services/telemetry/config.default.yml).

 !!! note alert alert-primary ""

     PMM retains the telemetry data by default for 30 days.
 However, this can be modified by an admin from the settings page.

+For deta

 ### Check for updates